C-Loftus/orca-intro-guide/README.md

 ## Learning to Use Orca

 - Begin by learning navigation commands for your desktop environment
-- Workflows using the browser of electron applications like VSCode or Slack tend to have the best success
+- Workflows using the browser or electron applications like VSCode or Slack tend to have the best success
 - Orca mailing list tends to be the best place to ask questions

 ### Downsides